-A Scripture Text Question contains the word "quote" followed by a quotation from the Scripture that requires the answer(s) to be associated with the Scripture text given.
+A Scripture Text Question contains the word "quote" followed by a quotation from the Scripture and requires the answer(s) to be associated with the Scripture text given.

-1. The Scripture Text Question Introductory Remark must be used when the question itself contains the word "quote" to signal the beginning of a quotation from Scripture.
-The quotation must immediately follow the word "quote" and must be at the end of the question.

-- 2. The Scripture following the word "quote" may be any portion of Scripture from the material being studied, such as a word, phrase, sentence, verse, etc. - 3.
+- The Scripture Text Question Introductory Remark must be used when the question itself contains the word "quote" to signal the beginning of a quotation from Scripture (for exception, see page 23, "Quotation Completion Question," #6).
+The quotation must immediately follow the word "quote," and must be at the end of the question. - 2.
+The Scripture following the word "quote" may be any portion of Scripture from the material being studied, such as a word, phrase, sentence, verse, etc. - 3.
 The first word of the Scripture following the word "quote" does not have to be unique. - 4.
 The required answer must come from the three-verse context.
-However, the required answer can be extended beyond the three-verse context if the Introductory Remarks or the question itself clearly indicates otherwise and at least part of the required answer is contained in the three-verse context (e.g., "Scripture Text Question.
-What five-verse teaching of John follows the question, quote, 'Who warned you to flee from the coming wrath?'"). - 5.
-A Scripture Text Question requiring multiple-part answers, either by Introductory Remarks or the question itself, may require answers from more than one occurrence of the Scripture found within the material being studied.
-Each required answer must come from the three-verse context for each occurrence of the Scripture text (e.g., "Scripture Text Question.
+However, the required answer can be extended beyond the three-verse context if the Introductory Remarks clearly indicate otherwise and at least part of the required answer is contained in the three-verse context (e.g., "Scripture text question.
+Give a complete answer.
+From five consecutive verses.
+What teaching of John follows the question, quote, 'Who warned you to flee the coming wrath?'"). - 5.
+A Scripture Text Question requiring multiple answers may require answers from more than one occurrence of the Scripture found within the material being studied.
+Each required answer must come from the three-verse context for each occurrence of the Scripture text (e.g., Scripture text question.
 Twelve-part answer.
-From Matthew.
-What is described as being, quote, 'of God'?"). - 6.
-It must not contain a verse number in the question. - 7.
-A multiple-part Scripture Text Question must not be labeled as a multiple-part reference question.
+From separate verses of Matthew.
+What is described as being, quote, "of God"?). - 6.
+It must not contain a verse number in the question.